SleepyPxnda/DHBW-Rapla-Delivery/README.md

 # DHBW-Rapla-Delivery

+## Important
+This backend wont work for every rapla-calendar.
+Its only tested with the rapla calendar we have for our course.

 ## Why ?
 Since the DHBW hasn't configured the rapla calendar to be able to subscribe it with an apple calendar, I decided to build my own application, so I can subscribe the rapla calendar.